djalbat/yapp/README.md

 ### Syntax styles

-How to approach styling Yapp's syntax boils down to whether or not you want to set the style for a new language, supported by a plugin that you also supply, or override the style for an existing language.
+How to approach styling Yapp's syntax boils down to whether or not you want to set the style for a new language, supported by a plugin that you supply, or override the style for an existing language.